DataDog/integrations-core/docs/dev/README.md

 <div class="alert alert-info">If you are already a member of a Datadog organization (including a trial org), you may need to switch to your newly created sandbox.
 For more information, see the <a href="https://docs.datadoghq.com/account_management/org_switching/">Account Management documentation</a>.</div>

 Creating a developer sandbox may take up to one or two business days.
 Once your sandbox is created, you can [invite new members from your organization][7] to collaborate with.

-## Explore learning resources

-Once you've joined the Technology Partner track and requested a sandbox account, you can start learning about developing offerings by:

-* Completing the on-demand [**Introduction to Datadog Integrations**][8] course on the [Datadog Learning Center][9].
-* Reading the documentation about setting up an [OAuth 2.0 client][11] for API-based integrations.

-### Request access to Marketplace

-To request access to the private Marketplace repository, email <a href="mailto:marketplace@datadoghq.com">marketplace@datadoghq.com</a>.
-Once you have been granted access, you can review an [example pull request][12] in the Marketplace repository with annotations and best practices.

-## Getting Started
-To get started with creating an offering, see [Create a Tile][13].
-If you're interesting in building an Agent-based integration and selling it on the Datadog Marketplace, see [Create an Agent-based Integration][19].

-## Coordinate GTM opportunities

-Once a Marketplace tile is live, Technology Partners can meet with Datadog's Partner Marketing team to coordinate a joint go-to-market (GTM) strategy, which includes the following:
-- A Datadog quote for partner press releases
-- A blog post on the [Datadog Monitor][23]
-- Amplification of social media posts

 ## Let's Get Started
 To create an Agent-based integration, [click here][2].